 But….
 And there is a big but.
 Some Talkshow hosts do a better job when they don’t prepare.
 Their Talkshows are more spontaneous and give both the host and the audience a sense of discovery.
 This fits my personality.
 I do lots of interviews with very little preparation.
 Why?
 Well, some part of me is lazy, and some part of me just plain enjoys not knowing exactly what will happen.
 I love the suspense of it all, and this is one reason I do non-scripted interviews.
 Sure, I have key points, and also ask discovery questions about their projects, manuscripts, lectures, or ideas.
 See the template I use in the last segment of this course.

 One size does not fit all.
 If you want to prepare in detail – fine – do that.
 If you are willing to take a bit more of a risk to make the interview sound more spontaneous, well, then do that.
 As always, I urge you to try out different things as you set out and see, hear and feel what you think fits you best – and your guests, themes, and audience.

 For me, I thought over-preparing was a necessity, but I soon discovered the opposite was true.
 Be true to yourself, and you will find an approach that works.

 Watch the interview example with Mike.

 I want to share one of my mentors, Mike Pegg, who lives in the United Kingdom.
-Rarely will you meet a person who follows his vision and purpose so loyally who is also able to support that with a specific methodology?
+Rarely will you meet a person who follows his vision and purpose so loyally and who is also able to support that with a specific methodology.
 The content of the interview takes care of itself because Mike can quickly and confidently point out how to support other people’s learning, visions, and life purposes.
 Stop the film once in a while to think about Mike’s philosophy and approach.
 He surely has made a great impact on my way of thinking.

 Most successful people – leaders and mentors – have a very clear concept of their purpose, values, and strategies.